Found 78 UK NGOs working in Algeria

 The relief of poverty by making grants to charities to help orphans in the most disadvantaged parts of the world by providing the funds for housing, food, education and access to clean drinking water.

-Work in Pakistan, Brazil, Morocco, Algeria, Bangladesh, Egypt, Mauritius, Ethiopia, Mali and Sudan
+Work in Mali, Sudan, Ethiopia, Pakistan, Algeria, Bangladesh, Brazil, Egypt, Mauritius and Morocco

 |